Tell me, does the following sound at all familiar? (Please say “yes” ’cause I’d hate to be the only one who feels this way!)

-Let’s face it — life is sometimes packed to the brim with demands.
-It would be impossible to add a single item to the list.
-We ran out of lines and white space a long time ago and even our margins are so full of scribbles we can’t decipher the important stuff anymore!
+Let’s face it — life is sometimes packed to the brim with demands, making it impossible to add a single item to the list.
+We ran out of lines and white space long ago and even our margins are so full of scribbles we can’t decipher the important stuff anymore!
 It can seem like a mountain waiting to be scaled, while for some there may only be one, yet equally daunting box to check today — simply to get out of bed.
-Sometimes it’s a literal list of tasks we must tackle, but often it comes instead in the form of a toll life would exact and demand of our hearts as we walk through the hard stuff.
-It’s good to acknowledge that we all must deal on some level with this part of our humanity without allowing ourselves to settle into the well-worn rut of “woe is me”.
-Let’s agree not to end the conversation there.
+Usually, it’s a literal list of tasks we must tackle, but often it comes instead in the form of a toll life would exact and demand of our hearts as we walk through the hard stuff.
+Acknowledging we all must deal on some level with this part of our humanity without allowing ourselves to settle into the well-worn rut of “woe is me”, let’s agree not to end the conversation there.
 So, how do we adopt a fresh perspective?

 If you already feel spent and exhausted before beginning the climb, start by giving thanks.

 If counting our blessings and naming them one by one seems like an impossible choice (you may be saying “what blessings??”), let’s give thanks for who He is, for all we know to be true about Him, and for the promises He has made to us.